ZenCoderGames/ZEngine2D/README.md

 The purpose of this engine was to build something from scratch and document the process for a younger generation that has grown up with engines like Unity/Unreal/GameMaker etc.

-This is for game devs who want to dive a bit deeper and learn how game engines are made.
+This is for game devs who want to dive a bit deeper and learn how game engines work under the hood.